Subject: Drama

 Students in key stage 3 study a challenging course in Drama, allowing students to experience hands on practical activities which focus on enrichment and confidence building where expression and creativity is key.
 All SOW use Magenta Principles, Rosenshines Principles and use of Walk Thru techniques.
 SOW have a specific focus on Literacy and follow the manoeuvring the middle format.
 Year 7 SOW also make use of mindfulness techniques to help pupils with the transition from primary to secondary.
 Each SOW in each year group builds on skills, using different stimuli, sequenced in a way that is designed to explore and develop these skills – this could be a technique, a text, a genre, or a Performing Arts discipline.
 These skills are then tested at the end of each SOW both practically and in a theory lesson.
 Factual recall of skills is used and applied at the beginning of the next.

-- The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the table below:
+The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the link below:

 GCSE Exam Board Specifications